- Brand name

 - Close your eye.
 Do not blink or rub your eye.

 - While your eye is closed, place your index finger against the inside corner of your eye and press against your nose for about two minutes.
-This will help to stop the medicine from draining through the tear duct to the nose and throat, from where it can be absorbed into other parts of the body.
+This will help to stop the medicine from draining through the tear duct to the nose and throat, from where it can be absorbed into other parts of your body.
 This will also reduce the unpleasant taste sensation that some people experience when using these drops.

 - If necessary, repeat the above steps for the other eye.